CCBDA-UPC/Assignments-2022/Lab04.md

 <a name="Tasks41"/>

-## Task 4.1: Download the repository for the Web App
+## Task 4.1: Download the code for the Web App
 You are going to make a few changes to the base Python code.
-Therefore, download the repository on your local disk drive as a zip file from *https://github.com/CCBDA-UPC/eb-django-express-signup-base*.
+Therefore, download the repository on your local disk drive as a *[zip file](eb-signup.zip)*.
 Unzip the file and change the name of the folder to *eb-django-express-signup*.

 Prepare a new **private** repository in GitHub named `eb-django-express-signup` to commit all the changes to your code.
 Invite `angeltoribio-UPC-BCN` to your new remote private repository as a collaborator.